 OWASP’s stance on ASVS Certifications and Trust Marks

-OWASP, as a vendor-neutral not-for-profit organisation, does not certify any vendors, verifiers or such assurance assertions, trust marks, or certifications are not officially vetted, registered, or certified by OWASP, so an organization relying upon such a view needs to be cautious of the trust placed in any third party or trust mark claiming ASVS certification.
+OWASP, as a vendor-neutral not-for-profit organisation, does not certify any vendors, verifiers or software.
+All such assurance assertions, trust marks, or certifications are not officially vetted, registered, or certified by OWASP.

+Organizations should be sceptical of vendors claiming ASVS certification.

 This should not inhibit organizations from offering such assurance services, as long as they do not claim official OWASP certification.